dazemc/decipherbatch/README.md

 Only works on banks for now,
--f will immediatley start deciphering
+-f will immediatley start deciphering.
 Must be run while in /home

 Cheetsheet